MellowMarsh/MemoryGameJsProject/README.md

  # MemoryGameJsProject

   This is a simple memory game using javascript built to test a users memory.
 There is a deck of cards with different           hidden tile colors.

-The game has a timer, star rating, and gives total moves made.
+ # Project Goals:
+  • The game randomly shuffles cards,
+  • Matches Cards,
+  • Gives Total Moves,
+  • Shows a Star Rating,
+  • Has a timer: stop/start,
+  • Restart button,
+  • Gives a Congratulations Popup

 # Installing from Source: